 The total income of a husband and wife and the non-salary income of minor children forming part of the household are aggregated for purposes of the annual tax computation.
 Combined assessments are due in principle if the spouses are not separated on the basis of a legal or judicial dispensation.
 Note that all taxpayers are not obligated/authorised to file an income tax return.

-The annual tax return has to be filed before 31 March the year following the year the income is received.
-Nevertheless, the tax authorities may grant an extension to this deadline.
-The annual WHT adjustment has to be filed before 31 December.
+The annual tax return or the annual WHT adjustment form has to be filed before 31 December the year following the year the income is received.

 Payment of tax

 Payroll income taxes are withheld by the employer on a monthly basis and may be regularised, depending on the circumstances, through an annual tax return or an annual WHT adjustment (décompte annuel).

 The payment of income tax may be executed through instalments at the time the taxpayer files a tax return.
 These advances must be paid on a quarterly basis and are based on income tax paid in the previous year.

 Statute of limitations

 Luxembourg tax authorities have up to five years to require the payment of tax or the filing of the tax return.
 This period may be extended if a deferred payment is granted.
 The general statute of limitation may be extended to ten years in case of (i) insufficient or incomplete tax return or (ii) failure to file a tax return.